-In some cases, Members may only be able to receive certain quantities of medication.
 Quantity limitations have been placed on certain medications to ensure safe and appropriate use of the medication.
-Information on limits are included and can be found in the formulary document.

 Age Limits

 Some medications may have age limits.
 Age limits align with current U.S. Food and Drug Administration (FDA) alerts for the appropriate use of pharmaceuticals.